323 Mailer Responsibility

 Note: While using the content-specific ESC is currently a recommended practice, the Postal Service may make this requirement mandatory in the future.

-Mailers using legacy postage meters or hard-copy postage forms must present hazardous materials mailings to a Postal Service retail or business mail entry unit for acceptance.
+In cases where legacy postage meters or hard-copy postage forms are used, mailers must present hazardous materials shipments directly at a Postal Service retail or business mail entry unit.